Eccentric Corbino FET in magnetic field: a highly tunable photodetector: The model of the cavity

 The details of the derivation are given in App.~\ref{app:derivation_model}.
 The linear systems of equations for $U_1({\bm r},t)$ and ${\bm v}_1({\bm r},t)$, and $U_2({\bm r},t)$ and ${\bm v}_2({\bm r},t)$ read

 where $s=\sqrt{-eU_0/m}$ is the plasma wave velocity, $f_\omega=1+i/(\omega\tau)$, and

 Here, $\phi({\bm r})={\bm v}_1^*({\bm r})\cdot{\bm v}_1({\bm r})-eU_2({\bm r})/m$ and

 The Poisson problem in Eqs.~(\ref{eq:finalset_main}) admits a unique solution for $\phi({\bm r})$ and therefore for $U_2({\bm r}) = m/e\big[{\bm v}_1^*({\bm r})\cdot{\bm v}_1({\bm r}) - \phi({\bm r})\big]$.
 In the absence of a magnetic field, the photoresponse of the system will exhibit resonances at given frequencies dependant on the geometry of the system.
-The lowest of these frequencies, denoted as $\omega_B$ and determined numerically for a given disk geometry, will be used to scale all frequencies in the following sections.
+The lowest of these frequencies is denoted as $\omega_B$ and determined numerically for any given disk geometry for later use (see the following sections).